foxfriends/blog/public_html/articles/20170404/article.md

 ---
-title:    A blog in 3 days
+title:    A Blog in 3 Days
 subtitle: or at least most of one
 image:    cover.jpg
 author:   Cam